 This resource will help our children and youth across the country enjoy long, healthy, happy, and good lives.
-This work seeks to address the Truth and Reconciliation Calls to Action, and serves as a tool for addressing fundamental rights of Indigenous Peoples-the right to health, the right to education, the right to culture, and the right to play.
+This work seeks to address the Truth and Reconciliation Calls to Action, and serves as a tool for addressing fundamental rights of First Nations, Inuit, and Métis peoples-the right to health, the right to education, the right to culture, and the right to play.
 Please follow the journey of Taylor, and know that you can all be Taylor in your community, with the people that you care about.
 Be well as you move forward in this journey in making a difference in the health and well-being of your communities.

-~ Chief Wilton Littlechild, Commissioner of the Truth and Reconciliation Commission of Canada
+~ Grand Chief Wilton Littlechild, Commissioner of the Truth and Reconciliation Commission of Canada